What is a pre-shampoo treatment and why do I need one?

-Much like a body scrub, Biolage Sugar Shine Hair Scrub Mask is ideal to polish away dullness.
+Much like a body scrub, a hair scrub mask is ideal to polish away dullness.
 Sugar granules provide light scrubbing action that melts away as you use it, and humectants attract moisture in the hair strand.

 Cleansing after the hair scrub leaves the hair soft and supple without being weighed down, which is perfect for fine or medium hair textures.

 When cleansing, shampoo is designed to be focused at the scalp area.
 When cleansing delicate, damaged hair, if shampoo is even rinsed through the ends, it can create tangles.
 Tangles can result in hair breakage, especially while the hair is wet.